 The Carrington College Reno campus offers certificate and degree programs in a 15,000 square foot facility that offers campus-wide wireless access, a library, student lounge, three classrooms and a fully-equipped science laboratory.
 Its learning resource center is equipped with 37 computers with internet access, a skills laboratory and simulation theater.
 All classrooms feature ceiling-mounted LCD projectors, computers and DVD and internet access.
 The Skills Lab is used in a variety of ways to ensure students understand and practice techniques and follow procedural steps when interacting with patients.
-Simulators are programmed to mimic human functions such as breathing, heartrate, eye changes, etc., to elicit student observations.
-The library contains print and electronic materials that include monographs, textbooks, CDs.
-DVDs. and periodicals, which are available to all students.
-The campus has administrative offices offering a variety of student services including enrollment services, career services, registrar services, and financial services.
+Simulators are programmed to mimic human functions such as breathing, heartrate, eve changes, etc., to elicit student observations.
+The library contains print and electronic materials that include monographs, textbooks, CDs, DVDs, and periodicals, which are available to all students.
 The Carrington library website offers online resources and professional organization information.
 The Reno campus also partners with area hospitals and facilities to accommodate students with clinical rotations and externships.